sm2302-aug23/grp-matlab-lets_git_it/README.md

 Additionally, we noted the exact coordinates from the rough sketch to be plotted on the square plot.
 Furthermore, each cursive letter starts and ends with the same y value, which in this case is y = 2.5.
 This is to make sure when we plot our names, the letters would connect the way a cursive word would.
-A reminder that for what we have done so far, the coordinates are only important for its dimension for now, and we have not yet taken into consideration where the position of the letters will be in the words (which will be handled in the later tasks)
+This a reminder that for what we have done so far, the coordinates are only important for their dimension for now, and we have not yet considered where the position of the letters will be in words (which will be handled in the later tasks).

 We can observe this from the rough sketch of the graph plot below in Figure 1 and Figure 2: